 top of page

-Acupuncture is an beneficial and effective form of medical treatment that is widely used for healthcare purposes.
-Practitioners of acupuncture and Chinese medicine have used this noninvasive treatment method to help many people become well and stay well.
-Acupuncture not only promotes natural healing, but it can enhance immunity, boost physical and emotional health, and improve the overall function of the human body.
-It is a safe, painless and effective way to treat various medical problems.
+Acupuncture is a beneficial, effective form of medical treatment that is widely used for holistic healthcare purposes.
+Practitioners of acupuncture have used this non-invasive treatment method to help many people become well and stay well.
+Acupuncture not only promotes natural healing, but also enhances immunity, boosts physical and emotional health, and improves the overall function of the human body.

 How does it work?

 According to the theory of Chinese medicine, acupuncture works primarily by promoting the free movement of energy.
-Western scientific research has shown that acupuncture causes the production of molecules called endorphins.
+Western scientific research has shown that acupuncture causes the production of molecules called endorphins, which are our bodies' natural painkillers.
 Nevertheless, acupuncture is used for many other conditions besides pain.
 Recent studies have shown that when an acupuncture needle is inserted into the body, specific regions of the brain are activated.
-This brain activation allows other systems of the body to be regulated with the modulation of various molecules like neurotransmitters and hormones.
+This brain activation allows other systems of the body to be regulated with the modulation of molecules like neurotransmitters and hormones.
 Acupuncture can also modulate all primary systems in the body including the nervous, endocrine, and immune systems.

 Chinese Herbal Medicine